kaukas/bisect/README.md

 Find the interesting item in a list of items.

 Ever needed to find a file that silently breaks your build?
 Ever wanted `git bisect` outside git?
-This tool performs binary search on a list of items narrowing it until one item remains.
+This tool performs binary search on a list of items.
 Also related to the concept of "shrinking" in property based testing.

-Currently supports searching for a single item interactively or automatically.
+Currently supports searching:

+- For the single interesting item in a list of otherwise uninteresting items.
+- For the first interesting item in a list that starts with uninteresting items and ends with interesting items.
+- Interactively: you get sublists to evaluate and decide if they are interesting.
+- Automatically: you provide a command that is used to decide if a sublist is interesting.

 Other kinds of searches to be implemented.

 ## Installation